-Think of a heuristic as a ‘rule of thumb’, a solution that is less than optimal but works most of the time (see, for example, some Health Heuristics).
+Think of a heuristic as a ‘rule of thumb’, a solution that is less than optimal but works most of the time.

 Most heuristics are fairly accurate, especially for a young coach working with inexperienced athletes.